JaspreetKhela/JaspreetKhela/README.md

 <a name="employment"/>

 ### Employment Opportunities
-I am open to start-up, scale-up, and enterprise employment opportunities in:
+I am open to start-up, scale-up, and enterprise organization employment opportunities in the following areas (in order of preference):
 * **Technical Roles**:
   * Software Development
   * Data Science